 Like any other cryptocurrency, Bitcoin is a digital file that can live in a virtual wallet.
 Think of it as an online version of cash, minus the regulator.
 Digital currencies are decentralized, which means no single person or institution controls their prices, production, or distribution.
 I have bought Bitcoins using real money, took it as payment, and mined it using a computer.
 Furthermore, nowadays, there are providers, such as Coin Cloud, who tend to offer services such as buying and selling bitcoins for real cash.
 On that note, if you are planning to get cryptos, buying is the easiest and most convenient way for it.
 But mining is no longer a profitable venture considering the time and electricity used to run a mining rig.

-I have listened to people say how risky cryptocurrency investment can be, but the same people go-ahead to bet on Bitcoin.
+I have listened to people say how risky cryptocurrency investment can be, but the same people go ahead to bet on Bitcoin.
 And that means only one thing – trading this digital currency can be a rewarding venture.
 Plus, the liquidity of this digital asset is overwhelmingly great.
 People don’t need brokers or certification to trade crypto.
 That allows the average Joe to take advantage of price fluctuations for profit.
 Now add that to the low inflation risk of crypto, and see why bitcoin can be a good investment.
+Plus, if you want some fun with your cryptocurrency you can now check out some of the best nft games online and earn as you play.
+It’s a good idea for traders who want to enjoy being part of this new financial frontier.

 If 2020 is anything to go by, this year will be even bigger for bitcoin.
 Not only did the digital asset increase value during the Covid- 19 pandemic, but it also enjoyed more acceptance in the market.
 Fintech giant PayPal is now allowing its users to trade cryptos, and Square recently invested $50 million on Bitcoin.